 Both methods have disadvantages.
 While epoch-based scoring generally weighs duration of events more heavily, term-based methods are a permissive way of scoring and can result in artificially high sensitivities.
 In this challenge, we use a method called Time-Aligned Event Scoring (TAES) that utilizes concepts of both epoch-based and term-based methods.
 It considers percentage overlap between reference and hypothesis and weighs errors accordingly.
 The TAES metric is described in detail in [24].
 Note that since TAES weighs both the number and duration of identified seizures, the sensitivity vs. false positive profile is not the same as for standard methods where sensitivity typically increases with an increasing false positive rate.
 In TAES the sensitivity is penalized at both low and high false positives.
-For low false alarms the sensitivity is low since enough seizures are not being discovered by the total duration of identified seizures is high, the number of unique seizures identified is low and thus TAES again penalizes the sensitivity value.
+For low false alarms the sensitivity is low since enough seizures are not being discovered by the classifier.
+At high false alarm rates, since most samples are marked as seizures, although the total duration of identified seizures is high, the number of unique seizures identified is low and thus TAES again penalizes the sensitivity value.

 Evaluation Metric: The two qualities of an automatic seizure detection system should be high sensitivity and low false alarm rate.
-For the purpose of this challenge, we use the following metric to combine these two parameters into an evaluation metric E with $E = (FA / S) - \varepsilon S$ where FA is False Alarm per 24 Hours, S is Sensitivity, and $\varepsilon$ is a positive constant.
+For the purpose of this challenge, we use the following metric to combine these two parameters into an evaluation metric E with $E = (FA | S) - \varepsilon^$ S where FA is False Alarm per 24 h, S is Sensitivity, and ε is a positive constant.
 The best solution will have the smallest E. Note that E has two contributing terms.
 The first term FA/S ensures that systems with lower FA and higher S are preferred.
 The second term ensures that higher S solutions are preferred if for two systems the (FA/S) ratio is same.
 This formula constitutes the pre-defined objective function for measuring success and remained unchanged during the course of this challenge.